 Another option is to put the food dish aside and opt for a large plate or even a large pan with raised sides.
 Spreading their food across a larger surface will prevent them from taking large mouthfuls at once.
 Raised sides will cause them to work harder to reach their food and will prevent unwanted messes on the floor.
 This can even be done with canned food!

 If the slow feed dishes are of no interest or are not doing the trick, you can look into food dispensing toys.
-There is certainly no shortage of these toys available and while they are generally meant as a fun activity and mental stimulation with reward, they can also work wonders to slow down food consumption and provide your cat with some exercise.
-These toys will likely work best for the younger and more playful cats.
+There is certainly no shortage of these toys available, and while they are generally meant as a fun activity that provides mental stimulation with rewards, they can also work wonders to slow down food consumption and provide your cat with some exercise.
+These toys will likely work best for younger and more playful cats.
 While you may have to coax a lazier cat into using such a toy, it is often worth it, as the additional exercise can provide health benefits for obese cats.
 Cats are naturally inquisitive, and once coaxed, often snap out of their laziness.

 Your cat could be throwing up undigested food for a variety of reasons.
 It is important to have your cat seen by their veterinarian if they suddenly begin throwing up or exhibiting any unusual symptoms, as early treatment and diagnosis are best.

-While vomiting can indicate underlying health conditions such as disease, allergies, or even foreign object obstruction, the cause could also be as simple as your cat eating too quickly for its body to handle.
+While throwing up can indicate underlying health conditions such as disease, allergies, or even foreign object obstruction, the cause could also be as simple as your cat eating too quickly for its body to handle.
 There are easy things you can do at home to slow down kitties who eat too quickly, as shown in this article.
 Other causes and concerns will require veterinary evaluation and care.

 Featured Image Credit: Nils Jacobi, Shutterstock